 Finding Your Way Around

 Within Kyoto Tower are a puzzling array of facilities and businesses, and it can be hard to find your way around.
 It is important to realize that the structure is divided into two parts.
-At its base is the Kyoto Tower Building, a simple nine story block that holds restaurants, shops, a hotel, a tourist information center and a public spa.
+At its base is the Kyoto Tower Building, a simple nine story block that holds restaurants, shops, a hotel and tourist services.
 This building acts as a pedestal for the tower proper which soars above it for another 100 meters.
-Inside the tower itself are the observation levels.
-To reach these levels you must first take the elevator up to the 11th floor, which is the transfer point between the building and the tower.
-You will then take another elevator to the upper levels.
-On Level 3 is the Sky Lounge bar and on Level 5 is the Observation Deck.
-The Observation Deck is open to visitors 365 days a year, and offers sweeping views over the entire city and most of its major landmarks.
+KYOTO TOWER SANDO occupies the B1 to 2nd floors, Tower Terrace is on the 3rd floor, Kyoto Tower Hotel occupies floors 5 – 9, and TOWERLAND -ROOFTOP BAR & BBQ- is on the 10th-floor roof.
+Inside the tower itself are the observation levels, with Sky Lounge KUU on Observation Deck floor 3 and the main Observation Deck on floors 4 and 5.
 Below is a guide to the tower’s most important attractions.

 The Observation Deck